We track anonymous visitor behavior on our website to ensure you have a great experience. Learn more about our Privacy Policy.

 You may also want to explore more page 12 in the Reflection and Planning Workbook.
 Using the prompt of WHO needs WHAT to learn HOW, try to identify concrete elements that might make your vision for digital equity more cogent and concrete.

 To create high-quality classroom experiences, district and school leadership teams need to ensure the existence of enabling systems and structures that remove barriers to digital equity.
 In the spring of 2021, a Common Sense, Boston Consulting Group (BCG), and Southern Education Foundation report identified three barriers to digital equity: affordability, availability, and adoption.
-While up to 60 percent of students lack access to devices and/or the internet because of cost, and 25 percent remain disconnected due to lack of available internet infrastructure, up to 40 percent of students may live in areas with available and affordable access but still do not adopt high-speed internet.
+While the majority of focus remains on access and affordability, the Office of Educational Technology’s Digital Equity Education Roundtable (DEER) Initiative has shed new light on the issue of adoption.

 Schools and districts are poised to address the barriers of affordability and availability through investments in technology infrastructure.
 The Getting Started section of this guide will help you to identify whether students and teachers have access and ownership of sufficient devices and connectivity.
-However, addressing barriers to adoption requires a focus on policy and communication.
+However, addressing barriers to adoption requires a focus on policy, inclusive strategies, partnership, and communication.

-• Banning certain devices or apps creates accessibility issues for some students and sends the message that their preferred learning tools are not of value.
+• Banning devices, apps, and even AI has the potential to create accessibility issues and send the message that their preferred learning tools are not of value.

 • Locking access to certain accessibility features on devices like text-to-speech, translation, word prediction, or the ability to change fonts and colors can create unnecessary barriers to learning and remove powerful opportunities for differentiated instruction.